Z1springer/react_portfolio/README.md

 # Description

 As you can plainly see just from looking it is not hard to tell that this portfolio still needs a lot of work styling-wise since I wanted to make styling about 70% of it.
+And yes I am fully aware that it probably took you ages to navigate it, but that is only because this is all the beginning!
 My intent is to style it in a manner similar to a universe that is very close to my heart; Warhammer 40k.
 Ever since I got started in programming a few months ago I could not get it out of my mind how much this made me think of the Tech-Priests of the 40k universe.
 Theirs is a faith dedicated to a deity known as the Machine God.
 Thus, with 40k being a major part of my life as a whole from books to games to even a couple movies, I could not help but try to reproduce the same gothic asthetic that I see in other media.
 Problem is, I am still very much a novice when it comes to these design aspects, but I have high hopes that given time enough to process and learn new ways of integrating these technologies, I will have this portfolio looking slick and awesome.
 All I need is time and the motivation to do it!

 # Original